H7O/Com.H.EF.Relational/README.md

 # Com.H.EF.Relational
-Dynamically query relational databases without the need for pre-defined data models to retrieve results, and with flexible and safe means for passing parameters to queries.
+Adds native raw SQL query execution support to EntityFrameworkCore.

+No need for DbSet nor heavy middle layers (like Dapper) with pre-defined data models.
+It just works at full native EntityFrameworkCore performance with the added flexibility of executing raw SQL queries & commands.

 ## Sample 1
 This sample demonstrates how to execute a simple query without parameters on a SQL Server Database.